noweber/TrafficSignIdentification-AI/traffic/README.md

 - Removal of flattening layers broke the network due to incompatible shapes.
 - Trying to make the convolution kernals and pooling sizes proportionate to each other and to the input image width/height only slowed things down and reduced accuracy.
 - Too many rounds on convolution and pooling slowed training times down
 - I created a for loop to add many layers.
-I alternated between convolution, max-pooling, hidden layers, and dropouts.
+I alternated between additional convolution, max-pooling, hidden layers, and dropouts.
 This drastically increased training time, but the accuracy improvements were neglible.

 Also Tried:
 - Different configurations of Python and TensorFlow.
 Installing/Re-Installing/Verifying PATH variables were correct.
 I ran into some Python/TensorFlow/Windows compatibility issues.